Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 Best For

-Organizations prioritizing best-in-class data storytelling and visualization.
-Teams with analysts who know exactly what questions to ask.
-Salesforce-centric companies needing deep CRM integration.
+Organizations prioritizing best-in-class data storytelling and visualization, teams with analysts who know which questions to ask, and Salesforce-centric companies needing deep CRM integration.
+Skip Tableau if your team cannot dedicate analyst time or if Einstein Discovery’s CRM Analytics licensing pushes you over budget.

 4. Power BI: The Budget-Conscious Choice